tpalee/Udacity-Memory-Game/README.md

 The Winnerfunction collects the time-score, number of movers, and achieved stars.\
 4. Design\
 The emoticons on the cards are hand-drawn and digitalized with Adobe Illustrator.

+## Dependencies
+The memorygame makes use of the icons from (Bootstrap)font-Awesome, and uses fonts from the google-fonts API.